 - July / August: Develop options for increasing parking supply, prepare an implementation plan

 - August: Discuss report findings and recommendations with City staff

 - September: Present Draft Downtown Parking Master Plan and Recommendations to City Council at the September 6 City Council Work Session

-- September 2016 - August 2017: Develop final report for Downtown Parking Study
+- September 2016 to August 2017: Develop a final report for Downtown Parking Study

 - October 2017: Staff presentation of Parking Plan and Implementation to City Council